 Key factors influencing our decisions include the size of the lake/bay, the weather, any flow on rivers/estuaries and features of the location we choose.
-We also need to know about the experience, skill levels and aims of those we paddle with, and the way they are travelling (e.g. tandem or solo).
+We also need to know about the experience, skill levels and aims of those we paddle with.
 We can take each of these factors into consideration and ask ourselves some questions to ensure the appropriate decisions are made.